-What We Know About the Explosion on a London Underground Train
+What to Know About the Explosion on a London Underground Train

 A passenger on the District line train, which was heading towards central London, said that the packed train suddenly emptied following the apparent blast.
 He told the news agency PA that those injured appeared to have been hurt in the panicked stampede.

-"Suddenly there was panic, lots of people shouting, screaming, lots of screaming, " he said according to PA.
+"Suddenly there was panic, lots of people shouting, screaming, lots of screaming, " he said, according to PA.
 "There was a woman on the platform who said she had seen a bag, a flash and a bang, so obviously something had gone off."

 Jessica McKay was on the train behind the train where the incident took place.
 She told TIME that she first became aware of the incident when a man on her train received a phone call from a friend on the train ahead.